Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

 ## `debug:`

-Control the generation of debug information; mapped to the compiler toolchain by CMSIS-Build.
+Control the generation of debug information.

 Value                                                 | Code Generation :-----------------------------------------------------|:------------------------------------